w15546251-afk/new-da-hood-farm/README.md

                 isValid = true
             end
         else
-            if cashier:IsA("BasePart") then
+            local part = getCashierDamagePart(cashier)
-                if cashier.Transparency < 0.9 and cashier.CanCollide then
+            if part and part:IsA("BasePart") then
-                    isValid = true
-                end
-            elseif cashier:IsA("Model") then
-                local primary = cashier.PrimaryPart or cashier:FindFirstChildWhichIsA("BasePart")
-                if primary and primary.Transparency < 0.9 and primary.CanCollide then
+                if part.Transparency < 0.9 and part.CanCollide then
                     isValid = true
                 end
             end